 For correct operation, the Type CRN relay should be connected so that maximum torque occurs for unity power factor on the system.
-Since the directional element has a watt characteristic, this may be accomplished by using line to neutral voltage for the directional element potential coil and the corresponding line current in the series coils.
-If a neutral is not available, a dummy neutral may be obtained by using two reactors.
-The directional element voltage coil then constitutes one leg of a wye connection, and the reactors the other two legs.
+Since the directional element has characteristic, this may be accomplished by using line to neutral voltage directional element potential coil and the corresponding line current in the series If a neutral is not available, a dummy neutral may be obtained by using two The directional element voltage reactors. coil then constitutes one leg of a wye connection, and the reactors the other two legs.

 The voltage-operated timer element should be connected across the line.
-An external diagram is shown on drawing 8-D-3555.
+An external diagram is shown in Figure 4.